-White House provides confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’
+White House gives confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’

-At a news conference at Walter Reed National Military Medical Center in Bethesda, Md., Saturday morning, Trump’s medical team suggested that the president tested positive for the coronavirus earlier than initially disclosed by the White House.
-The president’s physician, Sean P. Conley, later issued a “clarification” through the White House on that timeline, as well as the time frame in which the president was administered Regeneron, an antibody cocktail that was part of the complement of drugs Trump has taken to fend off the virus.
+At a news conference at Walter Reed National Military Medical Center in Bethesda on Saturday morning, Trump’s medical team suggested that the president tested positive for the virus earlier than initially disclosed by the president.
+Trump’s physician, Sean P. Conley, later issued a “clarification” through the White House on that timeline, as well as the time frame in which the president was administered Regeneron, an antibody cocktail that is part of the complement of drugs Trump has taken to fend off the virus.

-Conley also declined to answer specific questions about the president’s health, including how high his fever grew in recent days, when he last tested negative for the virus and whether he was ever administered supplemental oxygen since being diagnosed.
-A senior administration official later confirmed reports that Trump was given supplemental oxygen at the White House Friday before going to Walter Reed.
+Conley also declined to answer specific questions about the president’s health, including how high his fever rose in recent days, when he last tested negative for the virus and whether he was ever administered supplemental oxygen since being diagnosed.
+A senior administration official later confirmed that Trump was given supplemental oxygen at the White House on Friday before going to Walter Reed.

-The questions raised by the news conferences and subsequent comments from White House aides further fueled a credibility problem that has plagued the White House from the start of Trump’s presidency, as the statements served to raise more questions about the of the president’s medical condition.
+The questions raised by the news conferences and subsequent comments from White House aides further fueled a credibility problem that has plagued the administration from the start, as the statements only raised more questions about the president’s medical condition.

 For his part, Trump tweeted that he was “feeling well” Saturday afternoon, his first comments of the day hours after his physicians told reporters that the president was in “exceptionally good spirits.”
-He went to Walter Reed Friday evening and the White House said he is expected to stay there several days while doctors monitor his health.
+Early Saturday evening, he tweeted out a video where he said that “I came here, wasn’t feeling so well, I feel much better now.”
+Trump went to Walter Reed on Friday evening and the White House said he is expected to stay there several days while doctors monitor him.

-“Doctors, Nurses and ALL at the GREAT Walter Reed National Military Medical Center, and others from likewise incredible institutions who have joined them, are AMAZING!!!”
-Trump wrote.
-“Tremendous progress has been made over the last 6 months in fighting this PLAGUE.
-With their help, I am feeling well!”

-At the Saturday morning news conference, members of Trump’s medical team at Walter Reed, where Trump is expected to stay for several days, said the president is now fever-free and that they are “extremely happy” with the progress he has made.
-But Mark Meadows, the White House chief of staff, then told reporters at the event that Trump went through a “very concerning” period over the last day.
-Meadows also said the next two days will be critical in terms of his health.
+At the Saturday morning news conference, members of Trump’s medical team said the president is now fever-free and that they are “extremely happy” with the progress he has made.
+But Mark Meadows, the White House chief of staff, then told reporters at the event that Trump went through a “very concerning” period over the past day.
+Meadows also said the next two days will be key.

 “The president’s vitals over the last 24 hours were very concerning and the next 48 hours will be critical in terms of his care,” Meadows said.
 “We’re still not on a clear path to a full recovery.”